-- We work within the Local Safeguarding Children Board guidelines. - We have the current version of 'What to do if you're worried a child is being abused' available for parents and staff and ensure that all staff are familiar with what they need to do if they have concerns. - We have procedures for contacting the local authority regarding child protection issues, including maintaining a list of names, address and telephone numbers of social workers, to ensure that it is easy, in any emergency, for the setting and children's social care to work well together. - We notify the registration authority (Ofsted) of any incident or accident and any changes in our arrangements which may affect the well-being of children or where an allegation of abuse is made against a member of staff (whether the allegations relate to harm or abuse committed on our premises or elsewhere).
+- We work within the Local Safeguarding Children Board guidelines. - We have the current version of 'What to do if you're worried a child is being abused' available for parents and staff and ensure that all staff are familiar with what they need to do if they have concerns - We have procedures for contacting the social care team regarding child protection issues, including maintaining a list of names, address and telephone numbers to ensure that it is easy, in any emergency, for the setting and team to work well together.

+- We notify the registration authority (Ofsted) of any incident or accident and any changes in our arrangements which may affect the well-being of children or where all allegation of abuse is made against a member of staff (whether the allegations relate to harm or abuse committed on our premise or arrangements which may affect the well-being of children or where an allegation of abuse is made against a member of staff (whether the allegations relate to harm or abuse committed on our premises or elsewhere).
 Notifications to Ofsted are made as soon as is reasonably practicable, but at the latest within 14 days of the allegations being made. - Contact details for the local National Society for the Prevention of Cruelty to Children (NSPCC) are also kept.

-Allegations against staff
+Allegations against staff (known as AAP)

-- We ensure that all parents know how to complain about the behaviour or actions of staff or volunteers within the setting, or anyone living or working on the premises occupied by the setting, which may include an allegation of abuse. - We respond to any inappropriate behaviour displayed by members of staff or any other person working with the children, which includes: - inappropriate sexual comments; - excessive one-to-one attention beyond the requirements of their usual role and responsibilities, or inappropriate sharing of images. - kissing a child - We follow the guidance of the Local Safeguarding Children Board when responding to any complaint that a member of staff or volunteer within the setting, or anyone living or working on the premises occupied by the setting, has abused a child. - We respond to any disclosure by children or staff that abuse by a member of staff or volunteer within the setting, or anyone living or working on the premises occupied by the setting, may have taken, or is taking place, by first recording the details of any such alleged incident. - We refer any such complaint immediately to the Local Authority Designated Officer (LADO) to investigate at the latest within 24hrs of receipt of the allegation:
+- We ensure that all parents know how to complain about the behaviour or actions of staff or volunteers within the setting, or anyone living or working on the premises occupied by the setting, which may include an allegation of abuse. - We have a clear Whistleblowing policy (1.7) in place for staff, parents & volunteers to follow and feel secure and confident in order to be able to report concerns. - We respond to any inappropriate behaviour displayed by members of staff or any other person working with the children, which included: Inappropriate sexual comments or language excessive one-to-one attention beyond the requirements of their usual role and responsibilities or inappropriate sharing of images.
+As a Company we don't advocate in anyway kissing a child - We follow the guidance of the Local Safeguarding Children Board when responding to any complaint that a member of staff or volunteer within the setting, or anyone living or working on the premises occupied by the setting, has abused a child. - We respond to any disclosure by children or staff that abuse by a member of staff or volunteer within the setting, or anyone living or working on the premises occupied by the setting, may have taken, or is taking place, by first recording the details of any such alleged incident.